gbv/validation-server/README.md

 API endpoint [/formats](#get-formats) can be used to list formats supported by an instance of validation server.

+By default all schema languages and the data formats `json` and `isbn` are supported.

 ### Schema Languages

 Schem languages (also known as schema formats or schema types) are data formats used to define other data formats.
 Formats defined by a schema language all share a common base format.
 For instance JSON Schema is a schema language to define JSON-based formats, XML Schema is a schema language to define XML-based formats, and regular expressions can be used as schema language to describe character-based formats.
 Schema languages must reference this base formats with description key `for`.